 The most important step in setting up a successful coaching engagement is the process of the coachee finding the right coach.

-Be it a single coachee for whom the Organisation needs to find the right coach or a cohort of coachees for whom the Organisation needs to find the right panel of coaches, be it finding a coach directly or through a coach provider, or be it a coachee directly trying to find a coach for themselves (typically entrepreneurs and business owners), the process is quite crucial and everyone needs to get it right.
+Be it a single coachee for whom the Organisation needs to find the right Internal Coach Program or a cohort of coachees for whom the Organisation needs to find the right panel of coaches, be it finding a coach directly or through a coach provider, or be it a coachee directly trying to find a coach for themselves (typically entrepreneurs and business owners), the process is quite crucial and everyone needs to get it right.

 So how does it really work?
 In my role as a coach provider for over 15 years, I have seen many methods work petty well – yes, there is no single golden way to do it.

 Given that it is a partnership and an alliance, we can use the analogy of marriages (merely to bring clarity).
 When we talk about marriages, we often ask if it love or arranged.
 The truth is that even in marriages it is not so black and white – there are variations and combinations – there are arrangements and hard facts and then there is compatibility.
 As far as coach and coachee pairing is concerned, most often it is part arranged and part love.
 That is perhaps why the term “chemistry” creeps into these discussions.
 More about that later.

 In most cases, there is some kind of a sponsor or facilitator who plays a crucial role in setting up the engagement.
 It could be the Manager, the leader of the business with active involvement of HR.